-The Dual Degree program in Electrical Engineering and Computer and Information Science (CISC) is designed for well-prepared students with a strong interest in both engineering and computing.
+The Double Major program in Electrical Engineering and Computer and Information Science (CISC) is designed for well-prepared students with a strong interest in both engineering and computing.
 The program combines the applied engineering concepts of electrical engineering with a formal study of the collection, organization, processing, storage, retrieval, communication, and use of information in society.
 Students in this dual program will have skills to prepare them for a wide variety of opportunities in industry or advanced graduate education.
-The dual degree program requires approximately five years to complete.
+The double major program requires approximately five years to complete.

 The electrical engineering curriculum combines the study of basic sciences, circuit design, microprocessors and control systems with the study of the liberal arts.
 This is culminated at the senior level with the Engineering Design Clinic which applies academic knowledge to an industrial project.
 Emphasis is placed on applied engineering.

 The courses in CISC emphasize the broad, basic core of information required to become an effective user of information and couple it with the specific knowledge required to design and implement system and application software and to understand the concepts involved in areas such as computer graphics, telecommunications, artificial intelligence, database design, statistics, and operations research.
 The programming curriculum is Java based.
 Students majoring in CISC will receive a Bachelor of Arts degree.

 Please work with your advisor to determine if you may place out of one or more semesters if already proficient in a given subject such as mathematics and/or language.

 Students graduating with a major in electrical engineering will meet the program objectives and outcomes designed to exceed the requirements of ABET's Engineering Criteria 2000.
 These are a comprehensive set of criteria designed to provide graduates with the technical, ethical, attitudinal and communications skills required to be a productive contributor to society and to aggressively seek life-long learning experiences.